ThomasKiljanczykDev/LyricCast/js/README.md

 # LyricCast JavaScript

-This is the JavaScript part of the *LyricCast* app.
+This is the JavaScript part of the _LyricCast_ app.

 # Architecture

-This section outlines the architecture of the *LyricCast* JavaScript part.
+This section outlines the architecture of the _LyricCast_ JavaScript part.

 ## Project structure

-[//]: # (TODO: Update after adding the privacy policy page)
+[//]: # 'TODO: Update after adding the privacy policy page'

 This project consists of modules: